STI testing kits FAQ

 What should I do if I receive a positive result?

-If you receive a positive test result, a member of our medical team will contact you with advice on what you should do next.
+If you receive a positive test result, a member of our medical team will contact you with guidance on next steps.

 Who should I speak to about concerns with my results?